bsolomon1124/misc/azure/azure_notes.md

 Subscription types:

 - Free
+    - Includes $200 credit that you can use with any service for 30 days
+    - Provides free access to Azure services for 12 months
 - Pay-As-You-Go (PAYG): charges you monthly for the services you used in that billing period
 - Enterprise Agreement
 - Student